FMecha/battlegear/docs/sidebs/tracks.md

 ![0:00 / Original 2](../images/tracks/sbs/sbss_0_00.png)

-* Japanese name: 超弩級 -子の刻- (Ishiyumi-kyu -Ne no Koku-)
- * In English, this translates to Super Dreadnought -Time of the Rat-.
-In traditional Japanese timekeeping, rat symbolizes midnight (from 12 am to 1 am)
+* Japanese name: 超弩級 -子の刻- (Ishiyumi-kyu -Ne no Koku-; in English, this translates to Super Dreadnought -Time of the Rat-.
+In traditional Japanese timekeeping, rat symbolizes midnight, from 12 am to 1 am)
 * Default music: Midnight
 * *Unlocked by winning in at least eight previously unlocked tracks.*